bbi-lab/bbi-scirna-analyze-ult/README.md

 make
 ```

 in the *STAR-2.7.11b/source* directory.
-Copy the resulting *STAR* executable file to the *bbi-scirna-analyze/bin* directory.
+Copy the resulting *STAR* executable file to the *bbi-scirna-analyze-ult/bin* directory.

 Notes:
 - the STAR compilation failed when the samtools/1.19 module was loaded.
 I believe that the linker was using the samtools htslib rather than the STAR htslib.

+### Edit the *experiment.config* file.

+Use the *experiment.config* file that you prepared for the *bbi-scirna-demux-ult* pipeline.
+You can add Nextflow configuration parameters such as

+- params.run_empty_drops
+- params.run_scrublet
+- params.cpuid_level

+See *bbi-scirna-analyze-ult/main.nf* for additional parameters and their default values.
+You can include these parameters in *experiment.config* before you run the *bbi-scirna-demux-ult* pipeline.

-## Run bbi-scirna-analyze
+## Run bbi-scirna-analyze-ult

 Use the *run.analyze.sh* bash script to start the pipeline run.